xerolinux/XeroWiki/docs/distro.md

 ## Nouveau Wayland

-If you are planning to grab the **KDE** version of **XeroLinux**, kindly note that there's currently an ongoing issue causing *"kwin_wayland"* to peg CPU to 100% for **nVidia** users, making install and usage nearly impossible.

-For now, we’ve temporarily disabled the *"nouveau"* driver by default, so if you’re using multiple monitors, only one will work and performance may be limited.
+Due to an ongoing issue with *kwin_wayland* + **nVidia** GPUs causing CPU to be pegged at 100% we’ve temporarily disabled the *"nouveau"* driver by default on the **KDE Flagship**, so if you’re using multiple monitors, only one will work and performance may be limited.

 To get the best experience, please make sure to 1) update your system, 2) install the GPU drivers using the included toolkit, and then 3) reboot your computer, in that exact order.
 Following these steps will ensure you can fully benefit from your setup.

+This *might* have also fixed support for the *50 Series* **nVidia** GPUs, I do not know.
+Test it and report back.
+This does not apply to the **Gnome Spin** which still uses *"nouveau" to boot.
+So if you want to use it, it might not boot on the aforementioned GPUs.
+Again report.

 We apologize for any inconvenience.